Marcellala/Scroll/README.md

-Application to display list of organization's repositories using girhub API
+Application to display list of organization's repositories using github API